Products and Services

 What is Gray Iron?

-Gray iron is a type of iron named after the gray color of the fracture it forms.
+Gray iron (also known as grey iron) is a type of iron named after the gray color of the fracture it forms.
 This color is caused by the presence of graphite in the casting.
-The mechanical properties of gray iron castings are determined by the size and shape of the graphite flakes in the microstructure, which are controlled by the materials that are melted together, the materials that are poured into the mold during the casting process, and by the pouring and cooling process itself.
+The mechanical properties of grey cast iron castings are determined by the size and shape of the graphite flakes in the microstructure, which are controlled by the materials that are melted together, the materials that are poured into the mold during the casting process, and by the pouring and cooling process itself.

 Gray is the most common type of cast iron and the most widely used cast material.
 It is cost effective to cast and has excellent ability to dampen vibrations, which makes it ideal for use in machinery components.
 It has acceptable ductility, tensile strength, yield strength, and impact resistance for almost all applications.
 And, it can withstand drastic changes in the temperature and does not stress as easily.
 Unhardened gray iron can be more fragile than other cast metals because of the graphite structure; however, this structure is also what creates great wear resistance and vibration dampening.